Alluxio/alluxio/docs/en/operation/Troubleshooting.md

 Alluxio.

 Note: this doc is not intended to be the full list of Alluxio questions.
-Feel free to post questions on the [Alluxio Mailing List](https://groups.google.com/forum/#!forum/alluxio-users).
+Join the [Alluxio community Slack Channel](https://www.alluxio.org/slack) to chat with users and developers, or post questions on the [Alluxio Mailing List](https://groups.google.com/forum/#!forum/alluxio-users).

 ## Where are the Alluxio logs?